-For nearly five centuries, Pembroke College has been a crucible and catalyst of innovation, imagination, and vision.
+For nearly four centuries, Pembroke College has been a crucible and catalyst of innovation, imagination, and vision.
 From Samuel Johnson who defined our words, to William Blackstone who framed the laws of a civil society; from J.R.R.
 Tolkien who inspired our imaginations to current Fellows doing ground-breaking research in AI, robotics, digital humanities and more, Pembrokians have made and are making a profound difference to the world.

 If you are based in the USA and want to make a tax efficient donation, please contact the Pembroke College Foundation.
 If you have any questions, please contact us at firstname.lastname@example.org